-She is excited to be part of the team bringing that experience back to the Downtown Core and to bring a food security lens to this community-centered event.
+She is excited to be part of the team bringing that experience back to the downtown core and to bring a food security lens to this community-centered event.
 Margaret is a founding Board member of Chilliwack Citizens for Change and the Chilliwack Pride Society.
-She is also a co-founder of Extra FARE (Food Access For Restricted Eaters) and she sits on the Poverty Reduction Task Team for Chilliwack Healthier Communities.
+She sits on the Poverty Reduction Task Team for Chilliwack Healthier Communities.

 Jared’s passion for fresh local-grown food started age 5 at his grandmother’s, where he and his siblings tended their own gardens.
 As a result, eating whole foods and buying local is an integral piece of his family’s health and wellness.
 Jared is involved in food security initiatives and is excited to implement food security programs at the market that connect vulnerable families with fresh local foods.

-Jared serves as Vice-Chair of the Chilliwack Board of Education, is Co-Chair of Chilliwack Healthier Communities and is a board member at Chilliwack Restorative Justice and DCCM.
+Jared serves as Chair of the Chilliwack Board of Education, is Co-Chair of Chilliwack Healthier Communities, is a board member at Chilliwack Restorative Justice and DCCM.
 Jared also sits on the Chilliwack Food Council and is a Rotarian.
 He and his partner live in Chilliwack, where he was born and raised.
-He has 5 children and owns a small digital marketing firm.
+He has five children and owns a small digital marketing firm.

 Salina is the owner of PickEco Refills and has a deep love for our downtown core and all things waste reduction.
 She loves supporting local and wants to help make it easier for local people to have access to food that is grown right in our own community.